Guide to HSBC credit cards

 It could be worthwhile using MoneySupermarket’s Smart Search tool to gauge your chances of acceptance before applying as a refused application can have a negative impact upon your credit score.

-If you’re worried about losing your card, HSBC offers CardGuard which insures you against financial loss should your card go missing.
-In addition, if your card is lost or stolen while you’re away, the bank will offer you a cash advance to cover expenses.
+If your card is lost or stolen while you’re away, the bank will offer you a cash advance to cover expenses.